CardForest/master-class/docs/strict-typing.md

 # Strict Typing

-We can generate classes that enforce run-time type checks and prevent object extensions.
+We can generate classes that enforce run-time type checks and prevent object extensions

 ```js
 const MyClass = M({